-Fuel spilled from the throttle body assy is hazardous.
+Fuel spilled from the carburetors is hazardous.

-- Install the idle adjusting screw to the bracket. - Install the right upper fairing cover (see Upper Fairing Cover Installation in the Frame chapter). - Apply a thin coating of grease to the throttle cable upper ends. - Install the upper ends [A] of the throttle cables in the grip. - Fit the projection [B] of the right switch housing into the hole [C] of the handlebar. - Turn the throttle grip and make sure that the throttle valves move smoothly and return by spring force. - Check the throttle grip free play (see Throttle Control System Inspection in the Periodic Maintenance chapter).
+- Apply a thin coating of grease to the throttle cable upper - Install the upper ends [A] of the throttle cables in the grip. - Fit the projection [B] of the right switch housing into the hole [C] of the handlebar. - Turn the throttle grip and make sure that the throttle valves move smoothly and return by spring force. - Check the throttle grip free play (see Throttle Control System Inspection in the Periodic Maintenance chapter).